sjhloco/ip_auto_lab/build_fabric/README.md

     - num: Number
     - name: Name

-Tenants (VRFs) will only be created on a border or leaf if a VLAN within that tenant is to be created on that device type.
+Tenants (VRFs) will only be created on a border or leaf if a VLAN within that tenant is to be created on that device_role.
 Even if it is not a L3 tenant a VRF will still be created and a L3VNI/VLAN number reserved.\
 By default unless an IP address is assigned to a VLAN (*ip_addr*) it will only be Layer 2.
 If the VLAN is L3 it will automatically be redistributed into BGP, this can be disabled (*ipv4_bgp_redist: False*) on a per-vlan basis.\
-By default VLANs will only be created on the leaf switches (*create_on_lift*).
+VLANs will only be created on the leaf switches (*create_on_leaf*).
 On a per-vlan basis this can be changed so that they are created only on borders (*create_on_border*) or on both leafs and borders.

 To change any of these default settings add the extra dictionary key.
 - tenant